chrisweis/rtd/docs/Demos/demo-principles.md

 # Vision

 1. In my mind these demos are a powerful mechanism to educate the broader organization on the benefits of Agile.
-Let's no lose any opportunities to advance the state of Agile / DevOps / Continuous Improvement at Columbia
+Let's not lose any opportunities to advance the state of Agile / DevOps / Continuous Improvement at Columbia

 2. I'd like to weave a connected story through our various activities, using the product API service that provides a coherent theme.